akarras/akarras-web/blog/a-simple-blog-for-a-simple-man.md

 # A simple blog for a simple man (in Rust)
 tags: rust, blog, blah

+note: this is still very much a draft, I am not at all convinced I have the patience to be a pro blogger
 ## initial goals

 - build a blog